 The Nullness Checker supports a form of conditional nullness types, via the @EnsuresNonNullIf method annotations.
 The annotation on a method declares that some expressions are non-null, if the method returns true (false, respectively).
-Consider java.lang.Class.
-Method Class.getComponentType() may return null, but it is specified to return a

 Consider java.lang.Class.
 Method Class.getComponentType() may return null, but it is specified to return a non-null value if Class.isArray() is true.
 You could declare this relationship in the following way (this particular example is already done for you in the annotated JDK that comes with the Checker Framework):